LinYang-AI/ship-detector/README.md

 The model is created on pretrained ViT model (vit_base_patch16_224) that is available from Lightning.ai.

 Bellow shows the model loss and accuracy on training set and validation set.
-Due to limit computation resource, the training is only accomplished for 20 epochs.
+Due to limited computation resource, the training is only accomplished for 17 epochs.

 Model loss on training and validation sets